DimitrisPr/Hack-The-Box-Reset-Cancellation-Bot/README.md

 ```

 **Disclaimer**: Please Note that this is a research project: I am by no means responsible for any usage of this tool.

-**Contact me**: I would love to socialize with you.
-Find me: https://prasakis.com